Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 "There is no possible way that your species could afford to buy that many, Lewis."
 Vedreg told him.

-"I was thinking if we just buy the blueprint and shove it in my Von Neumann Colony Probe here…"
+"I was thinking if we just buy the blueprint and shove it in my Von Neumann Colony Probe here..."

 **"Absolutely not."** Angry red flicked down Vedreg’s body.
-"You would just… *steal* the most valuable technology my species has invented?
+"You would just... *steal* the most valuable technology my species has invented?
 A project we sank more wealth into than your whole homeworld can produce in a year?
-And you expect me to just… *give* you it?"
+And you expect me to just... *give* you it?"

 "Vedreg, be reasonable-" Kirk began.
 Lewis interrupted him.

-"Dude, can I…?"
+"Dude, can I...?"

 Both aliens turned to face him.

 "...How many of those forcefields have you actually *sold?"* he asked.
 "Gimme an integer."

-"Well… The technology is still experimental-"
+"Well...
+The technology is still experimental-"

 "Hunter shit!"
 Lewis told him.
 "You know how many of these things have ever been deployed for real? *Six*.
 The Guvnurag homeworld, your two colonies, Sol, Cimbrean, and here.
 And they’re six for six on working fucking *perfectly,* man.
 Each one does exactly what it says on the box!
 Hell, one of them even had after-market modifications!
 Now, since when the fuck is that *’still experimental’?"* he raised his fingers and air-quoted the last two words for emphasis.